Ground Cherry Jalapeño Hot Sauce

 If you’ve had a ground cherry then you already know how well their sweet pineapple-tomato flavor would marry in a jalapeño hot sauce.
 Perfect on tacos or even a hot dog!

-My favorite ways to enjoy it is drizzled over cream cheese and served with crackers – like you’d use a hot pepper jelly or blended in with some mayo to make a sweet/creamy/spicy salad dressing!
+My favorite ways to enjoy it is drizzled over cream cheese and served with crackers as an appetizer – like you’d use a hot pepper jelly or blended in with some mayo to make a sweet/creamy/spicy salad dressing!

 Now I’m going to have to go make another salad…